DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

 pip install . #installs the SnowML package
 ```

-2. ***Set Up Your Run-Time Enviornmnet** You will need both an IDE for running python, and an MLFLOW tracking server.
-We recommend Sagemaker Studio which enables you to insantiate both an MLFLOW server and a Code Spaces IDE from within the Studio.
-Take note of the tracking_uri for the MLFLOW server that you set up, as you'll need it in the next step.
-If working from Sagemaker Studio, it should look something like this: "arn:aws:sagemaker:us-west-2:677276086662:mlflow-tracking-server/dawgsML."

-3. **Create a dictionary called "params"** with desired values of the relevant hyperparamenters (the values used in each run are shown in the table below).
+3. **Create a dictionary called "params"** From within python, create a dictionary of "params" with the desired values of the relevant hyperparamenters (the values used in each run are shown in the table below).
 This can be acheived by updating the module `snowML.LSTM.set_hyperparams' in the snow.LSTM package or manually such as with the function below and updating the desired values.

 ```
+python
 def create_hyper_dict():
     param_dict = {
         "hidden_size": 2**6,